syncfusion-content/flutter-docs/Flutter/datagrid/filtering.md

 ### Checkbox filtering

-The Checkbox filtering is like the Excel like filter popup that shows the checked list box of the unique items with the search text field.
-The items which are in the checked state will be visible in the view other items will be filtered out from the view.
+The Checkbox filtering is like the Excel-like filter popup that shows the checked list box of the unique items with the search text field.
+The items which are in the checked state will be visible in the view.
+Other items will be filtered out from the view.

 ![Flutter datagrid shows a checkbox filter popup view](images/filtering/flutter-datagrid-checkbox-view-before-filter.png)